Harvest of the Month

 Nutrition Services plays a crucial role in the HOTM program by serving the HOTM every day on school produce bars.
 We also work closely with the Environment, Food, and Garden team at the Center to source HOTM produce from Organic, BIPOC-Owned, Woman-Owned, Local, or Small-Scale farms in California.

-January's Harvest of the Month: Mandarins!
+April's Harvest of the Month: Snap Peas!